- What is hemp extract?

 - Will I get high if I use hemp extract?

-- Is hemp extract additive?
+- Is hemp extract addictive?
 Can someone overdose on hemp extract?

 - Can someone fail a drug test if they use hemp extract products?